ssshier/mkdocs/docs/tech/index.md

 # Tech

-This collection summarizes the knowledge of some common technology stacks.
+This collection will summarize some professional technical articles.

 :tada: Let's start.